mhanf/ShinyRating/README.md

 The core functionnalities of this package are similar to those of the [ShinyRatingInput](https://github.com/stefanwilhelm/ShinyRatingInput).
-This package tries to overcome some of its limitations by being compatible with the shinyverse packages developed by Rstudio (mostly [shinyvalidate](https://rstudio.github.io/shinyvalidate/) and [bslib](https://rstudio.github.io/bslib/)) as well as extending its functionnalities (color, size, animation …).
-The Tooltip functionnality is largely inspired from the one of the [bsutils](https://github.com/JohnCoene/bsutils) package.
+This package tries to overcome some limitations by being compatible with the shinyverse packages developed by Rstudio (mostly [shinyvalidate](https://rstudio.github.io/shinyvalidate/) and [bslib](https://rstudio.github.io/bslib/)) as well as extending its functionnalities (color, size, animation …).
+The Tooltip functionality is inspired from the one of the [bsutils](https://github.com/JohnCoene/bsutils) package.
 The idea to use animate.css comes from the [shinyanimate](https://github.com/Swechhya/shinyanimate) package.